DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

 * output [CloudJobListPreparationAndReleaseTaskStatusResult](#cloudjoblistpreparationandreleasetaskstatusresult)

 ### Job_GetTaskCounts
 Task counts provide a count of the tasks by active, running or completed task state, and a count of tasks which succeeded or failed.
 Tasks in the preparing state are counted as running.
-If the validationStatus is unvalidated, then the Batch service has not been able to check state counts against the task states as reported in the List Tasks API.
-The validationStatus may be unvalidated if the job contains more than 200,000 tasks.

 ```js